TrippWasTaken/Halo-Game-engines-AI/README.md

 To launch the assignment simply load the project into godot and click play, the main scene is scene1 and it'll play through all of them in order, when the end screen appears the window will close itself after 10 seconds.

 # How it works
-I have used primarily colliders and path following in this assignment, most of my detection is done through "Field of view" collision, an area is attached to the an object and if something enters the object it'll trigger some sort of event, be it flying, dodging or shooting.
+I have used primarily colliders and path following in this assignment, most of my detection is done through "Field of view" collision, an area is attached to the an object and if something enters the object it'll trigger some sort of event until its out of the area, be it flying, dodging or shooting.
 This project could have well been written in a lot less scripts as many share the same code slightly modified but I didnt really play things out as well as I could, however it came out pretty good and I didnt use any tutorials for once

 # What I am most proud of in the assignment
 Probably the scene with the dodging enemy fire, it was tricky to get it to work properly and still is a bit wonky.
 I tried to make it as natural looking as I could, but ultimately failed and all the movements look very sudden.
 But the pelican will know when to dodge left or right from where the enemy projectile is coming from so that came out solid.